- Interactive Questions

 lamina propria: The connective tissue underlying the epithelium at mucosal sites.

-large granular lymphocyte (LGL): Large lymphocytes which contain cytoplasmic granules and function as natural killer (NK) and killer (K) cells.
-Activated CD8 + cytotoxic T lymphocytes (Tc) also assume an LGL morphology.
+large granular lymphocyte (LGL): Leukocytes (most are not actually true lymphocytes) that contain cytoplasmic granules and function as natural killer (NK) and killer (K) cells.
+Activated CD8+ cytotoxic T-lymphocytes (Tc) also assume an LGL morphology.

-lectins: A family of proteins which bind specific sugars on glycoproteins and glycolipids.
-Some plant lectins are mitogenic (e.g. PHA, ConA).
+lectins: A family of proteins that bind specific sugars on glycoproteins and glycolipids.
+Some plant lectins are mitogenic (e.g., PHA, ConA).

-leukocyte: White blood cells, which include neutrophils, basophils, eosinophils, lymphocytes and monocytes.
+leukocyte: White blood cells, which include neutrophils, basophils, eosinophils, lymphocytes, NK cells, and monocytes.

-leukotrienes: Metabolic products of arachidonic acid which promote inflammatory processes (e.g. chemotaxis, increased vascular permeability) and are produced by a variety of cell types including mast cells, basophils and macrophages.
+leukotrienes: Metabolic products of arachidonic acid that promote inflammatory processes (e.g., chemotaxis, increased vascular permeability) and are produced by a variety of cell types including mast cells, basophils, and macrophages.

 ligand: General term for a molecule recognized by a binding structure such as a receptor.